This article was originally published in the March 2021 issue of Growing for Market Magazine.

 How’s this all working out business-wise?
 Swimmingly.
 Maya flower farms part-time while she juggles managing several properties, nonprofit consulting, and parenting two small children with a husband who is a primary care provider for people experiencing homelessness in Baltimore.
 Maya launched her business while pregnant and nursing, twice.
 She learned early that she can’t be an attentive parent while working in the garden.
 So various forms of childcare, including grandparents, support her success.

 The author interviewing Maya at one of her lots.
-All images courtesy of the author.
+Photo by Brian O'Doherty.

 She had gross sales of over $100,000 last year from a quarter-acre of ground plus some urban foraging.
 She figures she works just over half-time and earns $25 an hour for her labor.
 She pays two part-time employees $15 an hour and planned to increase wages this season.
 Each year Hillen Homestead has grown in both gross sales and net profit.
 Since Maya is the main grower, her largest expenses are supplies.
 Her land access and water costs are negligible, allowing for a business with almost no overhead costs.
 Maya is resourceful, hardworking, and has a well-developed network of growers, friends, and customers.